 We support a 'Whole School' approach to DEN, all staff who deal with students on the register have access to, IDPs, assessment results, and reviews.
-The school recognizes that differentiation is paramount to meeting a student's needs in the classroom and the Principal/ Vice Principal/ Programme Coordinator/ Head of Inclusion advice on teaching strategies to be utilized for students, endorses the belief that every child matters.
+The school recognizes that differentiation is paramount to meeting a student's needs in the classroom and the Principal/ Segment head / Programme Coordinator/ learning support specialists advice on teaching strategies to be utilized for students, endorses the belief that every child matters.
 The school also subscribes to the position that personalizing learning goes beyond differentiating the curriculum to allowing greater flexibility for students to learn and respond in ways that make it easier for them to listen, to understand and to remain on task.
 The school recognizes the importance of involving students in their target setting and in communicating effectively with parents and external agencies.